 Your Materials Affect the Blendability

 The right paper makes a huge difference if you're going to be layering and blending colored pencil.
 The short fibers in cheaper wood pulp-based paper break off easily and don't hold pigment well.
 They become flattened by pressure and the paper can easily distort and tear.
-It's best to use a good quality paper designed for colored pencil.
+It's best to use a good quality paper designed for colored pencils.

 You will also get varying results with different brands of pencils, as well as different pigments within each brand.
 Some pencils tend to look a bit chalky when blended and they are not easy to smudge.
 Others, such as Prismacolor, have a softer wax base that helps make them a little more transparent and malleable.

 In high-quality pencils with a lot of pigment, you'll also notice that some colors blend more easily due to the type of pigment they contain.
-Some are noticeably drier, others may be granular, and still others may be more opaque than others.
+Some are noticeably drier, others may be granular, and still, others may be more opaque than others.

 Since they vary so greatly from pigment and manufacturer, it's difficult to point out the qualities of every pencil.
 You will want to experiment with your set and see how they behave.